KushibikiMashu/hiphop_station/README.md

 Docker Images: Nginx, php-fpm, MySQL, Redis

 # How to set up
-suposed to be used on EC2
+supposed to be used on EC2

 ```
 $ git clone https://github.com/KushibikiMashu/hiphop_station.git